karthikdurai-kd/karthikdurai-kd/README.md

 ---

 ### 🎓 Education
-- **Master of Engineering in Software Engineering** – Concordia University, Montreal (2023 - Dec 2024)
+- **Master of Engineering in Software Engineering** – Concordia University, Montreal, Canada (Jan 2023 - Dec 2024)
-- **Bachelor of Engineering in Computer Science** – Velammal Institute of Technology, Chennai
+- **Bachelor of Engineering in Computer Science** – Velammal Institute of Technology, Chennai, India

 ---